Rookout/docs/docs/installation-overview.md

 ### 3. Create a Workspace

-Create a new Workspace and give it a meaningful name.
+Log in to the Rookout IDE and create a new Workspace.
+Give it a meaningful name.

 Load your Source Code into the Rookout IDE from either Github or from your local file system.